Aerossky/Aerossky/README.md

 # 💫 About Me:
 Hello Im Risky From Indonesia
-🔭 I’m currently Study in Universitas Ciputra Surabaya (Informatics)<br>🌱 I’m currently learning:  React.js, and Node.js.<br>⚡ Fun fact : C
+🔭 I’m currently Study in Universitas Ciputra Surabaya (Informatics)<br>🌱 I’m currently learning:  React.js, and Node.js.<br>⚡ Fun fact : how to center a div

 ## 🌐 Socials: